ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 - What we need from OEMs to configure to make the routine supported.
 - Focus on V2 routines only.

-This document assumes that OEMs/ODMs understand how to make change to the Boxster config, if OEMs/ODMs have any trouble on this, please [contact us][team-contact].
+This document assumes that OEMs/ODMs understand how to make changes to the Boxster config.
+If OEMs/ODMs have any trouble on this, please [contact us][team-contact].

-[team-contact]: mailto:cros-tdm-tpe-eng@google.com

 [TOC]

 ## Command line interface

-Some commands help you to debug the issue or have a quick try:
+Some commands help you debug issues or have a quick try:

 1. `cros-health-tool diag --help` Use this command to check all possible routine types.